 Referrals are the most important source of new business for most agencies.
 So how do you get more referrals and more new and profitable clients?

-According to a new research report by Hinge Research Institute, visible expertise is the most important criteria for driving referrals to professional service firms.
+According to the Marketing Agency Growth Report 2018, 38% of agencies use referrals as a main source of leads, but 33% of survey respondents are not confident in their agency's ability to generate new leads.
+A research report by Hinge Research Institute found that visible expertise is the most important criteria for driving referrals to professional service firms.
 People who provide recommendations to firms, such as agencies, point to those companies whose brand and executives are seen as experts in the industry.

 Visible expertise, which made up 37% of referral driving factors, is listed as more influential than professional relationships (23%), social relationships (18%), networking events (3%), and even asking directly for referrals (3%).